Using an employer of record in Thailand

 To put it simply, your company remains legally responsible for all employees under a PEO partnership.
 PEOs can help with limited HR support services, like payroll and tax filings.

-For a more comprehensive solution to hiring and paying workers in Thailand, an Employer of Record may offer broader support across compliance, payroll, and employment administration.
+For a more comprehensive solution to engaging and paying workers in Thailand, an Employer of Record may offer broader support across compliance, payroll, and employment administration.

 Work with Payoneer Workforce Management for EOR solutions in Thailand